Operating Protocol and Practical Skills

 A Course in Practical Skills for New Licensees

 David Haycock KI6AWR has developed a curriculum that is focused on practical skills to get new licensees comfortable with getting on the air.
 He has shared his course outline with us.
 The syllabus walks through the topics of simplex and repeaters, programming radios and simplex and repeater protocols.
 Students are also required to participate in a weekly net.

 Though Morse code requirements have been eliminated there is still strong interest in becoming proficient at CW operation.

 You can refer students who are interested in learning and practicing Morse code to our online resource page for informaiton about learning strategies and practice tools.

 Some lesson plans for instructing Morse code are provided here.

 Here are some popular code practice oscillator projects:

 Make sure your students get started right!
-Review this universal, international guide to operating ethics and operating procedures for all radio amateurs.
-The PowerPoint version can be found here.
+Review this universal, international guide to operating ethics and operating procedures for all radio amateurs here.

 First Radios and Stations

 Getting Started with Ham Radio is an ARRL publication title from ARRL author, Steve Ford WB8IMY that provides valuable information for new radio amateurs.
 Instructors may want to incorporate some of this material in licensing classroom curriculum or provide it as part of a follow up class after students receive their license.
 The publication is available from the ARRL online store.
 Much of the content is also published on the ARRL website at www.arrl.org/get-on-the-air.